Skip to content

 What happens to my food assistance benefits?

-The Wisconsin Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) will be available.
-You may continue to use your WIC benefits, attend WIC appointments, and do not need to take any action.
+October benefits are available for WIC participants, and per the Wisconsin Department of Health Services, November benefits will likely be available.
+At this time during the federal government shutdown, you can use your WIC benefits, attend WIC appointments, and do not need to take any action.
 Learn more here.

 Will I be able to get a new passport or renew my passport during the shutdown?